Professional screening for Diabetic Retinopathy to prevent vision loss

 Frequently Asked Questions (FAQ)

-2. How often should diabetics get an eye exam?
+How often should I get a dilated eye exam?

 Conclusion: Vision is a Metabolic Choice